victorbiga/engineering-management/README.md

 * Notion, [Remote work wiki](https://www.notion.so/Remote-work-wiki-1b21ef5501714fffa9f5c5c25677371f)
 * Gitlab, [Remote work emergency plan: What to do (and where to start)](https://about.gitlab.com/company/culture/all-remote/remote-work-emergency-plan/)
 * [A guide to distributed teams](https://increment.com/teams/a-guide-to-distributed-teams/), Increment: Teams.
+* [The ultimate guide to remote work](https://zapier.com/learn/remote-work/), Zapier.
+Includes topics such as:
+	* How to brainstorm remotely

 ## Team vision